There are several changes now that the parks and resorts are reopen, including new Walt Disney World health and safety protocols.

 What about retail and dining locations?

-When checking out at a retail or food and beverage spot, there will be plexiglass barriers.
+When checking out at a retail or food and beverage spot, there are plexiglass barriers.

-At dining locations, tables and seating will be 6-feet apart to ensure physical distancing.
+At dining locations, tables and seating are spaced apart to ensure physical distancing.
 Disney also asks guests to not move chairs.

 Contactless and cashless payment options are highly encouraged.
 You can use MagicBands, Apple Pay, Google Pay, debit cards, credit cards, and Disney Gift Cards.

-Mobile Ordering will become available at more locations.
+Mobile Ordering is available at most locations.
 When it comes to menus, you can use the My Disney Experience app to scan a code to access a table-service restaurant’s digital menu.

 What about checking in at Disney Resort hotels?